-Patricia Yaker Ekall is a journalist based in London.
-With over six years of experience as a journalist, she has had a number of roles within some of the industry’s leading companies.
-In recent years, Patricia’s posts have included being the international editor at Raine magazine and the style writer at HuffPost UK.
-Now she works as a full-time freelance, writing articles for a number of national and international publications such as Esquire and the Times Literary Supplement.
+Hello!
+My name is Patricia and I a journalist based in Notting Hill, London.
+I’m fortunate to have worked in a number of roles within leading companies.
+I was the international editor at Raine magazine and the style writer at HuffPost UK.
+Now I work as a full-time freelance, writing articles for a number of national and international publications such as Esquire and the Times Literary Supplement.

-*Below are a few snippets of Patricia’s work.
+*Snippets of my work can be found below.
 Click the titles of each piece to read the full article.

 I was hired as the full-time freelance style writer and remained at the post for 8 months.
 My role involved sourcing news and writing daily articles, while also updating various social medias.
 I also had the pleasure of creating fun, viral videos.
 Click the link above to see my writer’s page.

 Known (by locals, at least) as the greatest city in the world, London has, unsurprisingly, drawn artists from all corners of the earth to her.
 One of the more notable among these adventurous talents was a young Vincent Van Gogh (1853–1890), who came to live in the capital in 1873 aged 20…